CS-433/ml-project-1-ml_pls2021/README.md

 # Project structure
+## Presentation :

+In the folder project1 : we have a folder containing the data that we need to use.
+And also the project description
 ## Data analysis :
 dataAnalysis.py : process data for model by splitting the classes, delete missing values, and multiply features depending on the threshold.
 ## Methods :